How to properly taste whisky

 • Leather, tobacco, coffee, chocolate, rubber

 Beginner's tip: You don't have to recognize all the aromas!
-Start with the main categories (fruity, sweet, smoky) and refine your knowledge over time.
+Start with the main categories (fruity, sweet, smoky) and refine over time.

 1. The first sip (small!)